h5k-io/spiffe-demo/README.md

   --create-namespace \
   --atomic

-# check if SPIFFE CRDs have been created
+# check if SPIRE CRDs have been established
 kubectl wait --for condition=established \
   crd/clusterfederatedtrustdomains.spire.spiffe.io
 kubectl wait --for condition=established \